You have a story to tell. Fiction, memoir, legacy.

 Three days.
 Your story spine mapped.
-The process to finish your book.

 This is different.

-This is three days working in Noosa with a small bespoke group of unique individuals, where you stop just talking about writing a book and actually start writing it.
-Enough energy in the room, but not so many that you get lost.
-You walk in stuck.
-You walk out with the spine mapped, your structure clear, and the exact repeatable process to finish the thing.
+This is three days spent in Noosa with a small bespoke group of unique individuals, where you stop just talking about writing a book and actually start writing it following a defined and proven process.

 Thinks about writing a book, possibly a novel.
 Never finishes one.
 Ideas in many different places.
 No clue how to organize them into something that flows.
 The story is there.
 The structure isn’t.